Rachel Zoe: Fashion and lifestyle design work

 In 2011, Zoe released her first contemporary collection of separates, footwear, and handbags influenced by her vintage-inspired, 60s and 70s style.
 The collection was available in over 275 department stores including Bloomingdale's, Nordstrom, and Neiman Marcus.
-In 2012 Rachel announced her plans to expand the line to include jewellery and cold weather accessories.
+In 2012, Rachel announced her plans to expand the line to include jewelry and cold weather accessories.
 Zoe's brand did not participate in the 2014 New York Fashion Week.

-In 2008 Zoe acted as a consultant for Piperlime.com, Gap, Inc's shoe and handbag website.
+In 2008, Zoe acted as a consultant for Piperlime.com, Gap, Inc's shoe and handbag website.

 In 2009, the Luxe Rachel Zoe collection, a QVC exclusive consisting of handbags, jewelry, scarves, sunglasses, and outerwear, was announced.
 The line sold over 260,000 units.

 In February 2011, Swedish fashion retailer Lindex announced a collaboration with Zoe, her first bigger collaboration with a European brand.

 She teamed up with Quinny and Maxi-Cosi for a 2016 collection of baby strollers and car seats.

 In 2019, a partnership between Zoe and Starbucks Asia Pacific was announced, with a six-piece collection of Starbucks X Rachel Zoe branded items appearing in select Starbuck stores in Asia.

 Personal life

 Zoe met Rodger Berman in 1991, when both were attending The George Washington University in Washington, D.C.
 They married in 1998, and have two sons, born in March 2011 and December 2013.
-The family live in Los Angeles.
+The family lives in Los Angeles.
+On September 9th 2024 it was announced that Zoe and Berman were separating.

 Zoe has been the subject of media speculation because of her "superthin" frame, with some press labeling her "anorexic".
 In a 2008 interview with Harper's Bazaar, she said, "Truthfully, I've never seen myself as being too thin.
 Sometimes I'll look at photos and be like, 'Oh, that's not a good look.'
 But generally speaking, I'm not too thin."